Brian Banks (film): Plot

-Brian Banks (Aldis Hodge) is a 27-year-old former high school football star living with his mother (Sherri Shepherd) in Long Beach, California.
-He is currently on parole and registered as a sex offender due to an incident 11 years prior where he and a classmate, Kennisha (Xosha Roquemore), sneaked off to kiss.
-When he overheard teachers approaching, he fled to avoid getting caught, leading the scorned Kennisha to falsely accuse him of raping her.
+Brian Banks is a 27-year-old former high school football star living with his mother in Long Beach, California.
+Banks is currently on parole and registered as a sex offender due to an incident 11 years prior where he and a classmate, Kennisha, sneaked off to kiss.
+When Banks overheard teachers approaching, he fled to avoid getting caught, leading the scorned Kennisha to falsely accuse him of raping her.

-On the advice of his attorney, Banks pled no contest to rape and was sentenced to six years of prison.
-His childhood dreams of becoming an NFL player are further damaged when new laws require him to wear an ankle monitor at all times and stay 2,000 feet away from schools and public gathering spots, preventing him from playing football, and he has trouble finding legitimate employment due to his criminal record.
+On the advice of his attorney, Banks pled no contest to rape and was sentenced to six years in prison.
+His childhood dreams of becoming an NFL player are further damaged when new laws require him to wear an ankle monitor at all times as well as staying 2,000 feet away from schools and public gathering spots, preventing him from playing football.
+He also has trouble finding legitimate employment due to his criminal record.

-Banks approaches the California Innocence Project hoping to clear his name, and they advise him to write a plea of habeas corpus to the California legal system to get them to retry him.
-When this fails, Innocence Project founder Justin Brooks (Greg Kinnear) explains that the justice system requires new evidence that incontrovertibly points to his innocence before they will hear his pleas; this excludes DNA evidence, which was taken during the original trial but never used in his defense.
+Banks approaches the California Innocence Project hoping to clear his name, and they advise him to write a plea of habeas corpus to the California legal system to get them to do a retrial.
+When this fails, Innocence Project founder Justin Brooks explains that the justice system requires new evidence that incontrovertibly points to Banks' innocence before they will hear his pleas; this excludes DNA evidence, which was taken during the original trial but never used in Banks' defense.

 Innocence Project lawyers interview several of Banks' former classmates, but their word is not strong enough to cast doubt on Banks' conviction.
-Banks unexpectedly receives a Facebook friend request from Kennisha, leading him to devise a scheme with several of his friends to trick her into confessing on tape that the rape allegation was fraudulent.
+Meanwhile, Banks unexpectedly receives a Facebook friend request from Kennisha, leading him to devise a scheme with several of his friends to trick her into confessing on tape that the rape allegation was fraudulent.